JosephiusX/Colt-Bootcamp-2021/README.md

 550. Basic Clustering Campgrounds

             not working, saying mapbox is undefined.
+            seems to be working , campground should have been campgrounds in index.ejs

+551. Tweakin Clustering Code